 What is the SAP Policy?

-In accordance with Federal Financial Aid Regulations, Shasta College has developed the following policy to stay in compliance with the SAP criteria when determining student eligibility for financial aid.
-Students must meet all three SAP standards in order to remain eligible to receive financial aid at Shasta College.
+In accordance with federal financial aid regulations, Shasta College has developed the following policy to remain in compliance with Satisfactory Academic Progress (SAP) criteria when determining student eligibility for financial aid.
+Students must meet all three SAP standards to remain eligible for financial aid at Shasta College.

 The Three SAP Standards are the following:

-This includes all prior coursework (including repeated, remedial and ESL units).
+This includes all prior coursework (including repeated, remedial, academically renewed, etc.).

 Your academic transcript GPA may differ from your FA GPA due to repeats and withdrawals.

-Grades of NC (No Credit), NP (Not Passes), IP (In Progress), RD (Report Delayed), INC (Incomplete), W (Withdrawal), or F (Failure) are considered units NOT successfully completed.
+Grades of NC (No Credit), NP (Not Pass), IP (In Progress), I (Incomplete), W (Withdrawal), EW (Excused Withdrawal), FW (Failing Withdrawal), or F (Failure) are considered units NOT successfully completed.

-This includes all repeat, remedial, and ESL units.
-Withdrawals (W), Incomplete (I), No Pass (NP), In Progress (IP), Failing Withdrawal (FW), and Failing (F) grades are all considered units attempted with no credit received.
+Withdrawals (W), Excused Withdrawal (EW), Incomplete (I), No Pass (NP), In Progress (IP), Failing Withdrawal (FW), and Failing (F) grades are all considered units attempted with no credit received.

 The Pace percentage is calculated as follows: